coherentjavi/go-simpleDOS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project was coded with `Go 1.24.6 linux/amd64`.
 In practice a DOS attack launched to an arbitrary device via IP spoofing and SYN Flooding, will rarely work due to many factors.
-Some of these factors include most modern routers implementing RFC 2827, devices in networks sharing IPs later translated with NAT, extra security provided by firewalls/proxies, among others.
+Some of these factors include most modern routers implementing RFC 2827, devices in networks sharing IPs that are later translated with NAT, extra security provided by firewalls/proxies, among others.

-To spoof the source device IP, <a href="https://pkg.go.dev/github.com/gopacket/gopacket"> GoPacket</a> was used.
-GoPacket allows one to go as low into the DataLink layer if necessary, in this project only the TCP and IP headers from layers 3 and 4 were needed.
+To spoof the source device IP, <a href="https://pkg.go.dev/github.com/gopacket/gopacket"> GoPacket</a> and <a href= "https://pkg.go.dev/golang.org/x/net">x/net</a> (specifically ipv4) were used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>